 - Meanwhile make the cranberry jam: Combine cranberries, sugar, orange juice, and orange zest in a medium saucepan and bring to a boil.
 Reduce heat to medium and let simmer gently for about 15 minutes, until most of the cranberries have burst open.
 Let cool completely.

-- Punch down the dough and roll it out into a 18x18 inch rectangle.
+- Punch down the dough and roll it out into a 18x18 inch square.
 Spread the cooled cranberry jam on top, leaving a 1-inch border.

-- Starting with the edge nearest you, roll dough into tight cylinder, pinch lightly to seal seam, and cut into 12 pieces with a sharp knife.
+- Starting with the edge nearest you, carefully roll dough into a cylinder, pinch lightly to seal seam, and cut into 12 pieces with a sharp knife.

 - Arrange rolls in a lightly greased 13x9-inch baking pan.
 Cover with plastic wrap and let rise in a warm place until doubled in size, about 1 hour.
 (Or refrigerate overnight, see instructions above.)